brettzky10/outdoor-store/README.md

 It's important you configure your **Default Website Domain** so Snipcart can successfully validate product prices.

 You may also want to add other domains, and subdomains if you're working locally with this.

-The domain you provide here will be your live URL, such as `headlessdropshipping.com`.

 You should also configure a Redirect URL.
 I have this set to the root domain of my store.